Russian invasion of Ukraine

 Funding and equipment

-- $10.59 million to the NATO Trust Fund for Ukraine which provides fuel, military rations, communications and military first aid kits to support Ukraine.
+- $12.59 million to the NATO Trust Fund for Ukraine which provides medical rehabilitation, fuel, military rations, communications and military first aid kits to support Ukraine.

 - $4.1 million to support commercial satellite imagery access for the Ukrainian Defence Intelligence.

-We are also making available to the Ukraine armed forces a range of non-lethal defence equipment at their request.
+We have also made available to the Ukraine armed forces some non-lethal defence equipment at their request.
 For more detailed information about our military support to Ukraine, please see the press releases in the Speeches, statements and press releases section on this webpage.

-Aotearoa New Zealand has committed almost $13 million in humanitarian assistance to address the humanitarian consequences of Russia’s illegal war of aggression in Ukraine.
+New Zealand has committed almost $32 million in humanitarian assistance to help conflict-affected Ukrainian communities.
 This includes:

-From the outset of the invasion, Aotearoa New Zealand has repeatedly called for President Putin to act consistently with international obligations and cease Russia’s military operations in Ukraine.
+From the outset of the invasion, New Zealand has repeatedly called for President Putin to act consistently with Russia's international obligations and cease military operations in Ukraine.

 On 14 December 2022, President Zelenskyy addressed the New Zealand Parliament.
 He was only the second leader to ever do so – a testament to the strong, unified support for Ukraine in New Zealand.

-Prime Minister Jacinda Ardern has spoken with both Ukraine’s President and Prime Minister to reiterate New Zealand’s strong support for Ukraine and its people.
+Prime Minister Chris Luxon has spoken with Ukraine’s President to reiterate New Zealand’s strong support for Ukraine and its people.

-The Prime Minister and Ministers have made numerous public statements unequivocally condemning the actions of President Putin and calling for the invasion to end.
+The Prime Minister and New Zealand Ministers have made numerous public statements unequivocally condemning the actions of President Putin and calling for the invasion to end.

 - Co-sponsored Ukraine’s successful resolution at the Human Rights Council establishing a Commission of Inquiry to investigate all alleged violations and abuses of human rights and violations of international humanitarian law.

-- The secondment of a senior NZDF military officer to the ICC to support the ICC’s investigation.
+- Provided $2.615 million to the International Criminal Court’s Office of the Prosecutor and Trust Fund for Victims and seconded a senior NZDF military officer to the ICC to support the Chief Prosecutor’s work.

-Aotearoa New Zealand has taken swift action in response to the Russian invasion of Ukraine, aligned with the actions of the international community.
+New Zealand took swift action in response to Russia's invasion of Ukraine, aligned with the actions of the international community.

 New Zealand has put in place sanctions on individuals and entities as part of our response to the Russian invasion of Ukraine.
 For detailed information and advice, see the Russia Sanctions page.

-- Our relations with Russia have deteriorated significantly following President Putin’s illegal invasion of Ukraine.
+- Our relations with Russia have been strained since its illegal annexation of Crimea in 2014, and have deteriorated significantly following Russia’s full-scale invasion of Ukraine in February 2022.

-- We have made our position on President Putin’s unjustified invasion very clear.
-We have done so directly to the Russian Government, including through the Russian Ambassador in Wellington and through our own Ambassador in Moscow.
+- We will continue to make our position clear to the Russian government, including through the Russian Ambassador in Wellington and our own Ambassador in Moscow.

-- That said, we will continue to keep further potential diplomatic steps that we might take in response to Russia’s aggression in Ukraine under consideration.
+- We also continue to keep under consideration further potential diplomatic steps that we might take in response to Russia’s aggression in Ukraine.

 The best thing New Zealanders can do to help the people of Ukraine is to donate to an emergency appeal launched by an experienced and trustworthy humanitarian organisation working on the ground.
 These organisations are skilled at assessing what's needed and how to get it there.
 They will source supplies from close to the affected area, which is the most effective way of getting help to those who need it.
 A number of New Zealand organisations are running appeals and supporting the work on the ground in Ukraine.